PROJECT SPANDANA

 THE JOURNEY: HERCULES INLET TO THE SOUTH POLE

-In November 2024, Satish is set to make history as the first Indian to ski solo and unsupported to the South Pole.
-This ambitious journey follows a year of intense and focused training, honing his resilience and physical endurance for the extreme challenges ahead.
+In January 2025, Satish made history as the first and only Indian to ski solo and unsupported to the South Pole.
+This ambitious journey followed a year of intense and focused training, honing his resilience and physical endurance for the extreme challenges ahead.

-Covering a grueling 1,133 km route from Hercules Inlet to the South Pole, he will face some of the most formidable conditions on Earth.
-Over an estimated 45 days, Satish will navigate harsh winds, freezing temperatures, and high-altitude terrain as he ascends to nearly 3,000 meters.
+Covering a grueling 1,133 km route from Hercules Inlet to the South Pole over 51 days, he faced some of the most formidable conditions on Earth—navigating harsh winds, temperatures below -40°C, and high-altitude terrain as he ascended to nearly 3,000 meters while hauling a 126 kg sled.
+This historic expedition stands as a testament to his dedication, skill, and unyielding spirit, proving that extraordinary achievements are possible through perseverance and mental fortitude.

 WHY SPANDANA?